 With help from our experts, you can steer your teen in the right direction.

-As your child grows throughout middle and high school, she develops her own set of values—what’s right and wrong, and what’s good and bad.
-Your influence is definitely important, but now she is heavily influenced by her classmates and friends.
+As your child grows throughout middle and high school, they develop their own set of values—what’s right and wrong, and what’s good and bad.
+Your influence is definitely important, but now they are heavily influenced by their classmates and friends.
 So, no matter how much you try to avoid it, peer pressure is going to happen.

-Your child is still trying to figure herself out.
-She wants to feel accepted and to fit in, and she looks for approval and influence from her peers in order to do so.
+Your child is still trying to figure themself out.
+They wants to feel accepted and to fit in, and they look for approval and influence from their peers in order to do so.
 This is normal.
 This is part of natural development.
 It’s how kids “try on” different parts of becoming young adults.